How Many Watts Does An 8,000 BTU Air Conditioner Use?

 Step 3

-To convert the watts of the air conditioner to kilowatts, divide the total number of watts by 1,000.
+To make the conversion from watts to kilowatts for your air conditioner divide the total number of watts by 1,000.

 Step 4

-To calculate how much it will cost to run your air conditioner for one hour, multiply the kW by the cost per kilowatt-hour.
+To calculate the cost of running your air conditioner for one hour, multiply the kW by the cost per kilowatt-hour.

 Step 5